shaleh/react-radius-user-mgmt/README.md

 A really simple front end to an equally simple RADIUS user management service.

 To install this you also need my [go-radius-rest](https://github.com/shaleh/go-radius-rest) micro-service.
-Of course, if you implement the really simple REST endpoints below you can run this against your own backend.
+Of course, if you implement the really simple REST endpoints you can run this against your own backend.

-    GET /users expects a list of users that have a `name` and a `disabled` boolean.
-    PUT /users/<name>/disable will disable a user in RADIUS PUT /users/<name>/reactivate will reactivate a user in RADIUS

-That is it.
-Yes, it is disable/reactivate not disable/enable.
-This was done to prevent accidental calls.

 The JS UI is a list of users from RADIUS.
 Each user is a button.
 If the user is deactivated their button will be red if active